Quattr Scores

 What is XML Sitemap?

-What Does XML Sitemap Look Like?
+What does XML Sitemap Look Like?

 An XML sitemap is a file that contains a list of all the URLs of a website, organized in a structured format that search engines can easily understand.
 Here's an example of how an XML sitemap may look like